LoginRadius/docs/content/guide/shopify/index.md

  var check_options= {};
  check_options.onError = function(response) {
  // On Error
- // If the user is not log in then this function will execute. window.location = 'https://{{ shop.domain }}/account/logout'; };
+ // If the consumer is not log in then this function will execute. window.location = 'https://{{ shop.domain }}/account/logout'; };
  LRObject.util.ready(function() {